The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 While much less concentrated in its geothermal displays than the Wai-O-Tapu Thermal Wonderland or the Orakei Korako Geothermal Park in Taupo, it goes through beautiful landscapes with far fewer crowds.
 The experience includes a shuttle bus ride back to the visitor center so you only have to walk in one direction down the valley.
 There are also a few shuttle bus stops along the route so you can always end your tour short and return to the visitor center before the very end of the trail.

-A river flowing beneath a forested hill in Rotorua
+A river flowing beneath a forested hill as seen in a Rotorua itinerary

 The valley is full of geothermal formations, such this hot spring called Frying Pan Lake, along with rivers and forests.
 It is a beautiful area to walk through and discover the varied and unique landscapes

-If you want to spend a full day in just one geothermal park, then this is the one to consider.
+If you want to spend a full day in just one geothermal park as part of your Rotorua itinerary, then this is the one park to consider.
 Through their full experience, you will get to take a 45 minute boat ride on the lake at the end of the trail where you’ll see geothermal activity that can only be seen from the boat and learn about the nature around.
 This full experience will take at least 3 hours.

-A landscape with smoke coming from a hole in the ground in Rotorua
+A landscape with smoke coming from a hole in the ground as seen in a Rotorua itinerary and a good way to compare the south island vs north island

 As you walk around, you can be surprised by the different geothermal activity that occurs here